fatinm1/PromptStack/DEPLOYMENT.md

 ### **Step 6: Verify Deployment**

 1. Click on your app's URL in Railway
-2. You should see the PromptStack landing page
+2. You should see the Promptrix landing page
 3. Test the signup/login functionality
 4. Test creating prompts and A/B tests